All Episodes

 So there you have it.

-I don't have time to get it in before the break, but I just wanted to refresh your memory.
+I don't have time to get it in before the break, but I just wanted to refresh your memory how the party of personal destruction today was so opposed to it and so opposed to sex in politics not that long ago.

 Here's the kicker.

-This is December, I think it's it's either the 18th or 19th, I'm not sure which.
+This is December, I think it's either the 18th or 19th, I'm not sure which.

 For six years now, I have done everything I could to bring our country together across the lines that divide us, including bringing Washington together across party lines.